kayveen/Learning-how-to-learn-Coursera-Notes/README.md

 -   Perseverance is very important and be the biggest factor in success.

 -   Teamwork and can be a very powerful tool.
 We are social animals and this can be used to our advantage.
-By working in a team we can check each otherâ€™s work or understanding for errors, coving all blind-spots.
+By working in a team we can check each other's work or understanding for errors, coving all blind-spots.
 Almost like an ever-questioning external diffuse mode.
 Also others can help to keep you on track when you start to lose focus.